Skip to main menu Skip to main content Skip to footer content

 Our People

-Dr. Sahar Afshar, Lead Instructor for Type West Online, is an independent type designer and researcher based in London.
+Dr. Sahar Afshar, Lead Instructor for Type West Online (she/her), is an independent type designer and researcher based in London.
 She holds a PhD in Printing History from Birmingham City University, and is part of the Advisory Board of the Centre for Printing History and Culture.
 She divides her time between her practice as a type designer with over a decade of experience in working on various retail and custom fonts, and her research, which investigates the technological, cultural, and political dimensions of typography and printing.
 When she is not drawing letterforms, she teaches type, writes about type, talks about type, and indulges in hobbies that have nothing at all to do with type.

 Portrait of Sara Allen

-Sara Allen, Membership and Development Manager (she/they), wrote her first grant by collaborating with a community leader on a chicken coop.
+Sara Allen, Membership and Development Manager (they/she), wrote her first grant by collaborating with a community leader on a chicken coop.
 Since then, she has been writing and managing grants at nonprofits and philanthropic foundations.
 Traveling to Mexico City was a catalyst in her commitment to supporting equitable access to museums and reinvigorated her personal love of art and murals.
 She believes in the importance of accessible archives, the role of museums as community learning spaces, and the transformational power of art.
 With her background in fundraising and connecting people’s passions, she is building out the Archive’s membership and fundraising program.

 Illustrated portrait.